15 Fun Things To Do in Georgetown Texas on a Girls Trip

 Housed in an old bank building with Corinthian columns and the remains of vaults still inside, the Williamson Museum is right on the Georgetown square.
 With a focus on local history and culture, the museum features rotating exhibits.
 When I visited, there was a display on Barbette, a famous Texan vaudeville and drag star in the 1920s and 30s.

-You can visit for free (donations appreciated) or join in First Friday ghost tours, tours of the historic Williamson County Courthouse, and other special events.
+You can visit for free (donations appreciated) or join in First Friday ghost walks, tours of the historic Williamson County Courthouse, and other special events.

 Take a Ghost Tour